run-llama/llama_index/docs/getting_started/starter_example.md

 ### Next Steps

 That's it!
-For more information on GPT Index features, please check out the numerous "How-To Guides" to the left.
+For more information on LlamaIndex features, please check out the numerous "How-To Guides" to the left.
 Additionally, if you would like to play around with Example Notebooks, check out [this link](/reference/example_notebooks.rst).